 - For scheduled dispatch events that launch hours or days prior to the actual time of action and response time has no impact on machine availability.

-- Allow Only One Dispatch per Machine Open Simultaneously: This setting is used to only allow one dispatch per machine for each Dispatch Type.
+- Allow Only One Dispatch per Machine Open Simultaneously: This setting is used to limit 1 critical Dispatch Type against a machine at any given time.
 If this option is selected and the machine already has open dispatch of the same type operator will receive "Machine is Already Down for Critical Dispatch Type".
-Note: If you plan on tracking resource utilization DO NOT CHECK THIS BOX!!!!
-Allowing resources to be on multiple events at same time will multiply their man-hours and give an incorrect view of how much time is being allocated.
+This setting essentially marks the Dispatch Type as critical.

 - Available for Selection in New Dispatch Screen: Disabling this setting would remove the Dispatch Type from being selected in the New Dispatch Screen.